Classroom proof that

 Steps to success

-1. Letting go of being the “Perfect” teacher,
+1. Let go of being the “Perfect” teacher.

-3. Developed her own ability to develop student ability to use their own will.
+4. Develop my ability to develop student ability to use their own will

 It was difficult and even painful for me to learn that I could not be “responsible” for the behavior of my students.
 Each student ultimately makes his own choice of response, even within a limited environment.